 Overview & Criteria

 - Agencies may apply to implement evidence-based teen pregnancy prevention programs, teen sexual violence prevention programs, human trafficking prevention programs or more than one.

 - Agencies may apply for up to $50,000 one-time per year.

 - Agencies must provide a 25% cash or in-kind match to be considered for funding.
 (In future years, Healthy Youth grant awards should be no more than 60% of the total program budget.
 Other grants and in-kind revenue can be included in the program budget).

 - Funding will not be granted for abstinence-only curricula.

-- Programs committing to deliver evidence based teen pregnancy prevention programs must implement one of United Way’s preferred curricula: Making Proud Choices!, Reducing the Risk, Wise Guys or ¡Cuidate!
+- Programs committing to deliver evidence based teen pregnancy prevention programs must implement one of United Way’s preferred curricula: Making Proud Choices!, Reducing the Risk, or Wise Guys.

 - Teen sexual violence prevention programs MUST include at least one session on contraception.

 - Agency agrees to complete mandated reporter training and have in place a separate policy regarding the protection of children and youth if the organization serves youth in any capacity.

 - All agencies invited to complete a full RFP will be required to upload a program logic model.

 - Agencies delivering Making Proud Choices! in Milwaukee Public Schools during the school day will be limited to serving middle school youth, unless otherwise approved to serve high school youth by MPS Wellness & Prevention Office.